LINGUAE CELTICAE

 Volume 11: An t-Eilean Sgitheanach: Trondairnis, Diùirinis & Minginis (Isle of Skye: Trotternish, Duirinish & Minginish)

-This volume looks at the temporal evolution and contemporary state of Gaelic in the north-western townships on the Isle of Skye.
+This volume looks at the past and contemporary state of Gaelic in the north-western townships on the Isle of Skye.
 The crofting communities on the Trotternish, Duirinish and Minginish peninsulas have experienced substantial economic and social disruptions in the past which took their toll also from the Gaelic language community.
 Only during the last two decades economic conditions have improved and population figures are rising again.
 Prospects for the maintenance of Gaelic as important community language in this part of the island are no longer as gloomy as they used to be.
-This is especially the case in Trotternish with roughly 40 % of primary school children attending Gaelic medium classes in Staffin, Kilmuir and nearby Portree.
-The settlements on Waternish and around Dunvegan show also some signs that decline has almost arrested.
-On the other hand local conditions in Glendale, Edinbane and entire Minginish are far less satisfactory and bode not well for the future.
+This is especially the case in Trotternish with roughly 60 % of primary school children attending Gaelic medium classes in Staffin and Kilmuir.
+The settlements on Waternish and around Dunvegan also show some signs that decline has almost arrested.
+On the other hand, local conditions around Edinbane and on the entire Minginish peninsula are still far less satisfactory and bode not well for the future.

-The second edition of this report can be downloaded here (304 KB) in pdf format.
+The third edition of this report can be downloaded here (1.203 KB) in pdf format.

 The hill range of A'Chuith-raing (Quiraing) in Trondairnis (Trotternish)